GSA/digitalgov.gov/content/resources/introduction-to-federal-web-standards.md

 Visit the standards website to read more about [how standards are developed](https://standards.digital.gov/about/).

 ## What can I do next?
+As a federal web practitioner, you can take the following actions:

 {{< checklist >}}

   {{< checkbox >}}Review the standards at [standards.digital.gov/standards](http://standards.digital.gov/standards).{{< /checkbox >}}